mrhrifat/image-album/README.md

 ## Image Album

 In order to learn Material UI, I'm create this repository.
-In this repository I'll learn & practice a simple template with Material UI.
+In this repository I'll practice to build a simple template with Material UI.